 Firestopping and fireboarding work in conjunction with the firewall itself, designed to restore the continuous fire resistance of the installation.
 Firestopping is used at the vertical or horizontal abutments to seal any openings, while fireboarding is used to protect the existing structural steel from the spread of fire.

-Whilst sourcing the most efficient materials is important, arguably their installation is even more valuable to ensure guaranteed fire protection.
+Whilst sourcing the most efficient materials is important, arguably their installation is even more valuable to ensure guaranteed fire protection and fire resistance.
 Such installations should only be carried out by approved LPCB installers, as they will be able to assure compliance to regulations and provide a certificate of conformity once construction is complete.
 Without this important document, it cannot be assumed that the partition is fully fire resistant.

 The type of composite panel installation – whether that’s vertical or horizontal – is dependent on the height of the wall required.
 If taller than 11.5m in one span, additional structural steelwork needs to be considered and a horizontal installation will be necessary.

 The Loss Prevention Certification Board (LPCB) has been working for over 100 years to ensure fire products and systems perform effectively.
 In doing so, their Loss Prevention Standards (LPS) are a widely recognised third-party certification for fire and security products, including passive fire protection.

 Look out for LPS 1500: Issue 2 certified approved installers for your project; holding this accreditation means they have been able to demonstrate full competency in installing fire-rated compartmentation systems, having successfully undertaken the relevant training for doing so and are regularly assessed in their work.
 Installing firms with this accreditation must provide an LPS 1500 Certificate of Conformity upon the completion of every project.